ryucoder/source-code-maker/README.md

 # How to use it?
 It's damn simple.
-Please refer to below examples or more details. <br>
+Please refer to below examples for more details. <br>

 # Example No.1 :